san650/dotfiles/README.md

 # dotfiles

-Custom shell and tools configurations
+Custom shell and tools configurations.
+This are for Bash v4.3 or higher and VIM v7.4 or higher

+This configurations are tested against Apple Darwin 13.4.0

 ## Installation